 There are several similarities between our program and the MA in Counseling offered through the West College of Education.
 Both programs prepare students for licensure as a professional counselor (LPC).
 As such, both programs offer a number of similar core courses.

-Although the two programs may be somewhat similar, there are three significant differences between the two programs.
+Although the two programs may be somewhat similar, there are four significant differences between the two programs.
 First, our MA in Clinical/Counseling Psychology also prepares students for licensure through the Texas State Board of Examiners of Psychologists as a psychological associate (LPA).
 The LPA license allows its holders to provide a broader range of supervised services than those provided to LPC holders, especially in the areas of testing and assessment.
 Second, students in our program are required to obtain nine rather than six credit hours of clinical experience.
 This increased supervised clinical practice is extremely important in the development of clinical competence.
 Third, our program is significantly smaller.
 We restrict our total program size to 18.
 This small size results in smaller classes, strong student-faculty relationships, and increased clinical supervision.
 Finally, all of our classes are taught traditionally; there are no online courses in out program.

 Tuition and fee information is available each semester at the "Front Portion" of the course catalog.
 Please be aware that each graduate credit hour is an additional $40 above the statutory rate.
 The link to the current course catalog is provided below.

 Yes.
 All accepted students receive funding for their graduate studies.
-Currently the rate of funding is $1,875.00 each semester, excluding summer.
-Students are expected to work approximately 5 hours a week for faculty in order to stay eligible for this funding.
-Additionally, students are awarded a competitive scholarship of $500.00 a semester, excluding summer.
+Currently the rate of funding is $2,000.00 each semester, excluding summer.
+Students are expected to work approximately 10 hours a week for faculty in order to stay eligible for this funding.
+Additionally, students are typically awarded a competitive scholarship of $500.00 a semester, excluding summer.

-It is anticipated that students will receive funding for five academic semesters, not including summers.
-In past years we have never had a student not receive their funding for five semesters and, on rare occasions, students extending their studies have been able to earn a stipend beyond their fifth semester.
+It is anticipated that students will receive funding for four academic semesters, not including summers.
+In past years we have never had a student not receive their funding for four semesters and, on rare occasions, students extending their studies have been able to earn a stipend beyond their fourth semester.

 All students in the program have office space.
 We have five designated offices for graduate students.
 Students generally will share an office with two other graduate students.
 Each student will have their own desk and a shared phone.